Please update your browser

-The tear doesn't show up at all!
+The tear doesn't show up at all.

-That's because the ghost effect is still working when the program starts again.
+That's because the ghost effect is still working

 to clear the ghost effect when the program starts.

-Tinker with the value in the “change effect” block.
+Tinker with the value in the change effect block.

-This example uses 10!
+This example uses ten.

 Finally, program the tear to hide when the flag is clicked.

-Add a "hide" block.
+Add a hide block.

 that communicates your character's strong emotion.

-Now, it's your turn.
+Now it's your turn.